Joaquim Lloret i Homs: Works

 He is the architect of several emblematic palaces in the neighborhood of Sarria-Gervasi, Barcelona, like the Torre de San Fernando, 1920 built for Emilio Heydrich at the Calle Iradier 9, which since 1960 hosts the police station of the Mossos de Escuadra.La Quinta de San Isidro, 1920, is another impressive private palace, owned by Isidro Pons de Pascual, which was converted into the Cruz Blanca Clinical Center.

-Apartment houses in the post-war style are the Rancho Grande, 1944 or his buildings at the Josep Bernard street.
+Apartment houses in the post-war style are the Rancho Grande, 1944 or his buildings at Josep Bernard Street.
 Most of his buildings are currently under official protection.